 Who here knows the feeling when you see something and you just want it NOW?!
 We all do right?
-Well sadly that’s not gonna help you reach your savings goals.
-Just put more money in a banks pocket most likely!
+Well sadly, that’s not gonna help you reach your savings goals.
+Just put more money in the bank’s pocket most likely…

 About a year ago I decided I wanted a new lens for my camera.
 Again I could have put it on a credit card, taken our short term finance, sourced a cheaper version (not as good) or overextended myself – but I waited for over 6 months to buy it when I had the money.

 I even waited till a sale came on for the exact one I wanted.
 I feel like waiting for it meant I really knew it’s what I wanted because I was prepared to wait and my mind never changed!